-Under the Act, CCNY is responsible to NYPCC for the day to day provision of the policing functions, including the direction and control of police officers.
-Staff providing Corporate Support Services (comprising Information Communications and Technology, Estates, Transport and Logistics, Corporate Communications, Legal Services and Finance) are no longer under the direction and control of CCNY.
+Under the Act, CCNY is responsible to NYPFCC for the day to day provision of the policing functions, including the direction and control of police officers.
+Staff providing Corporate Support Services (comprising Information Communications and Technology, Estates, Transport and Logistics, Corporate Communications, Legal Services and Finance) are under the direction and control of NYPFCC.

 Expenditure related to the provision of policing services by officers and staff under the direction and control of CCNY appears in the CCNY CIES.
-Expenditure related to the provision of Corporate Support Services appears in the NYPCC single entity CIES with effect from 1 April 2014, and is then recharged to CCNY, so that all of the Cost of Police services appears in the CCNY CIES.
-The Cost of Police Services is funded by a recharge to NYPCC.
+Expenditure related to the provision of Corporate Support Services appears in the NYPFCC single entity CIES with effect from 1 April 2014, and is then recharged to CCNY, so that all of the Cost of Police services appears in the CCNY CIES.
+The Cost of Police Services is funded by a recharge to NYPFCC.

-Income and funding directly controlled by NYPCC is included in the NYPCC single entity CIES.
+Income and funding directly controlled by NYPFCC is included in the NYPFCC single entity CIES.